 The Alexander Technique for Performing Artists

-In addition to his private lessons, Cliff Hicks has started a new group class as an introduction to the Alexander Technique, and there will be a free demonstration class at the Faulkner County Library, 1900 Tyler St., Conway, AR, on a date to be announced in September.
-Group lessons will begin at UCA in October, and continue for 4 weeks - Sundays, from 2-3pm.
+In addition to his private lessons, Cliff Hicks has started a new group class as an introduction to the Alexander Technique, and there will be an Open House on Sunday, Oct.
+19. You can meet others who have taken the Group Class and have a trial class with Cliff.
+Group lessons will then begin at UCA on Oct.
+26 and continue for 4 weeks - Sundays, from 2-3pm.
 Tuition is set at $75 for the entire 4 lesson session - a fantastic bargain!
 A minimum enrollment of four students is required for the group class.

 Sundays at the Snow Fine Arts Center

-Musicians, actors and dancers perform complex psychophysical activities.
+Musicians, actors and dancers perform complex tasks under demanding circumstances.
 The Alexander Technique is a teaching method that helps you meet those demands, and is a reliable way to reduce unnecessary tension and the associated effects of nervousness or pain.
 Our teacher, specially trained in the Alexander Technique, will assist you in restoring your sense of original support, upright balance and coordination as you engage in the activities of living.